LIMITED TIME OFFER: 25% off your first month — use code

 How to Check Your Minecraft Server's Ping

 Ever feel a delay between your actions and what happens in the game?
-That's called latency, or "ping," and it's a measure of how long it takes for data to travel from your computer to the server and back.
+That is called latency, or ping, and it is a measure of how long it takes for data to travel from your computer to the server and back.

 A lower ping means a smoother, more responsive experience.
-Here’s how you can check it to troubleshoot lag!
+Here is how you can check it to troubleshoot lag!

 Method 1: The In-Game Method (Easiest)